AnarchoTechNYC/meta/train-the-trainers/practice-labs/introduction-to-securing-virtualized-secure-shell-servers/README.md

     Warning: Permanently added '172.16.1.11' (ECDSA) to the list of known hosts.
     Permission denied (publickey,gssapi-keyex,gssapi-with-mic).
     ```
-    This was *not* a successful login, but that's to be expected at this time.
-The important thing to note is the `Warning` informing you that SSH has added the `ECDSA` key fingerprint for the server at `172.16.1.11` "to the list of known hosts."
+    This was *not* a successful login (as shown by the line starting with "`Permission denied`"), but that's to be expected at this time.
+The important thing to note is the `Warning` informing you that the `ECDSA` key fingerprint for the server at `172.16.1.11` was added to the list of known hosts.
 1. List the contents of your `.ssh` directory again.
 This time, you will see a second file, called `known_hosts`:
     ```sh
     vagrant@ubuntu-xenial:~$ ls .ssh/